 To use, just dispense a small amount of product into your hand and scrunch it up into roots, then wait for the magic to happen.

-Curls can be pretty delicate and celebrity hairstylist Michelle Cleveland loves the fact that this lightweight cream doesn't weigh them down.
-"It adds shine and polish and define curls without making it feel stiff or crunchy," she said.
+Curls can be pretty delicate, and celebrity hairstylist and extension artist Michelle Cleveland, who's based in New Jersey, loves the fact that this lightweight cream doesn't weigh them down.
+"It adds shine and polish and defines curls without making it feel stiff or crunchy," she says.

-Named for the amount of benefits it offers curly hair, this powerhouse cream from Mizani is the very definition of a multitasker.
-Renaissance Salon & Spa owner Jennifer Korab couldn't talk highly enough about its moisturizing and priming benefits.
+Named for the number of benefits it offers curly hair, this powerhouse cream from Mizani is the very definition of a multitasker.
+New Jersey-based hairstylist Jennifer Korab, owner of Renaissance Salon & Spa, can't talk highly enough about its moisturizing and priming benefits.

-"It plumps curls, adds intense moisture and touchable softness.
-It improves curl definition, adds shine and touchable texture.
-The priming benefits help control frizz, prevent split ends and makes your blowouts easier," she explained.
+"It plumps curls [and] adds intense moisture and touchable softness.
+It improves curl definition and adds shine and touchable texture.
+The priming benefits help control frizz, prevent split ends and make your blowouts easier," she explains.